RHS Growing Guides

 Choosing

-Rhubarb stems range from deep burgundy to light pink, depending on the variety
+Rhubarb stems vary in size and colour, depending on the variety

 What and where to buy

-Rhubarb can be grown from seed, but is more often bought as young plants – either as dormant bare-root plants (crowns) from mid-autumn to early spring, or as potted plants.
-Plants and seeds are widely available from many gardening retailers, but bare-root crowns are mainly sold by mail order.
+Rhubarb can be grown from seed, but is more often bought as young plants – either as dormant bare-root plants (crowns) from autumn to early spring, or as potted plants.
+Plants and seeds are available from many gardening retailers, but bare-root crowns are mainly sold by mail order.
 Always buy from reputable suppliers to ensure healthy, virus-free plants.
 Bare-root rhubarb crowns are cheaper than plants in containers, but are only available during the dormant season.
-Seeds are an even cheaper option, but seedlings are trickier to look after and take longer to reach cropping size.
+Seeds are an even cheaper option, but take much longer to reach cropping size.

 Before buying, it’s also worth asking fellow gardeners if they have any rhubarb plants to spare.
-Established clumps should be divided every few years, in late autumn or winter, to keep them cropping well.
+Established clumps should be divided about every five years, in late autumn or winter, to keep them cropping well.
 This process produces several new plants each time – ideal for sharing with friends.

 Recommended Varieties